nickzuyus/nickzuyus/README.md

 ## Hi there 👋

-I am currently a fourth year computer science major at the University of Oklahoma.
+I am dedicated fourth-year student at the University of Oklahoma Gallogly College of Engineering, majoring in computer science with a minor in mathematics.
+Passionate about technology and problem-solving, I am committed to leveraging my skills to contribute to innovative solutions and advancements in the field of computer science.

 <!--
 **nickzuyus/nickzuyus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.